Gravitational Tensor and Acoustic Waves in A Radiation Dominated Universe: Weyl Curvature and Polarization Patterns

 whereas the tail ones in eqs.~\eqref{Spin2TailAmlitude1_4DRadiation}, \eqref{Spin2TailAmlitude2_4DRadiation} and \eqref{AcousticTailAmlitude_4DRadiation} are, respectively, bounded by {\allowdisplaybreaks } where the far-zone limit has been taken, $\tau_{c*}$ denotes the timescales of the source at the peak time $\eta_* $, and $\widehat S = a^{-2} S$ refers symbolically to the physical ${}^{(\text{a})} T_{\widehat\mu \widehat\nu} = a^{-2} {}^{(\text{a})} T_{\mu\nu} $ observed by a co-moving observer.
 As it turns out, the tail bounds \eqref{Spin2TailAmlitude1_4DRadiation_UpperBound} and \eqref{Spin2TailAmlitude2_4DRadiation_UpperBound}, in the far-zone regime, are highly suppressed relative to their leading null-cone counterpart \eqref{DominantLightConeAmplitude_4DRadiation_UpperBound} by the following ratios, {\allowdisplaybreaks } Note also that the additional suppression factor $H[\eta_*] \Delta t$ scales as (duration of active source)/(cosmic age) at around the peak time $\eta_*$.
 Strictly speaking, the ratio \eqref{Spin2TailToCone2_4DRadiation} could still be enhanced if the active period of the source took place in the extremely early universe.

-Now, having neglected the sub-dominant direct and tail terms in eq.~\eqref{WeylTensor_4DRadiationDomination}, the asymptotic far-zone behavior of $\delta_1 C^{(\text{4D rad})i}{}_{0j0}$ can be further re-cast into a local-in-space ``transverse-traceless'' (``tt'') form, upon integrations by parts and invoking the conservation law of the energy-momentum tensor ($\overline \nabla^\mu \,^{(\text{a})} T_{\mu\nu} = 0$) at leading order, {\allowdisplaybreaks } By placing $\vec{x}=\vec{0}$ within the source, so that $R \approx r \equiv|\vec x|$ in the far zone:
+Now, having neglected the sub-dominant direct and tail terms in eq.~\eqref{WeylTensor_4DRadiationDomination}, the asymptotic far-zone behavior of $\delta_1 C^{(\text{4D rad})i}{}_{0j0}$ can be further re-cast into a local-in-space ``transverse-traceless'' (``tt'') form, upon integrations by parts and invoking the conservation law of the energy-momentum tensor ($\overline \nabla^\mu \,^{(\text{a})} T_{\mu\nu} = 0$) at leading order, {\allowdisplaybreaks } That is, taking into account the scaling estimates performed above, and at leading order, we find that the far-zone JWKB limit of $\delta_1 C^{(\text{4D rad})i}{}_{0j0}$ is simply proportional to the acceleration of the transverse-traceless ``tt'' spatial metric perturbation $\chi_{ij}$ defined in eq.~\eqref{ttGraviton_4DRadiation} below.
+By placing $\vec{x}=\vec{0}$ within the source, so that $R \approx r \equiv|\vec x|$ in the far zone:

 where the size $r_c$ and the timescale $\tau_c$ of the source are, strictly speaking, evaluated at the retarded time $\eta_r$, and $\chi^{(\text{tt}|\text{4D rad})}_{ij}$ is given by